chaunguyen3rd/monitoring-tools/README.md

 Common issues:

 - Port conflicts: Make sure ports 3000, 9090, 9093, 9100, 8080, and 3100 are available
-- Permissions issues: Make sure Docker has permission to mount volumes
+- Permissions issues: Make sure Docker has permission to manage volumes
 - Resource limitations: Ensure your system has enough memory and CPU

 ## License